jeremieca/architect-boilerplate/README.md

 See documentation of code in docs folder

-To generate the code go to the root of project and exec the folowing bash command
+To generate the code documentation, go to the root of project and exec the folowing bash command

     find . -path "./node_modules*" -prune -o -name '*.js' -exec docco {} +